joewalker/gcli/docs/index.md

   characters.

-### Other command formats

-There are 3 different formats in which commands can be written.

-1. Object Literal syntax.
-This is the format used in the examples used above.
-   It is the way GCLI stores commands internally, so it is to some extent the 'native' syntax.
-2. Function Metadata Syntax.
-This is ideal for decorating existing functions with the metadata to allow use with GCLI.
-3. Object Metadata Syntax.
-This is ideal for grouping related commands together.

-### Object Literal Syntax
+### The Command Function (exec)

-This is designed for situations when you are creating a single command specifically for GCLI.
-The parameters to the exec function are designed to be useful when you have a large number of parameters, and to give direct access to the environment (if set).
+The parameters to the exec function are designed to be useful when you have a large number of parameters, and to give direct access to the environment (if used).

     canon.addCommand({
       name: 'echo',